itsmohitkr/csv-file-process-application/readme.md

 1. **Frontend** (React with Bootstrap)
 2. **Backend** (Node.js, Express.js)
 3. **Database** (PostgreSQL via Knex.js)
-4. **AWS S3** (Amazon Web Services)
+4. **AWS S3, SNS, SQS, Lambda** (Amazon Web Services)

+---

 ## Application Workflow

 ![Alt text](./application-workflow.png)

 ### 1. **CSV File Upload**
-- The user first uploads a CSV file via the **FileUploadForm** in the frontend.
+- The user uploads a CSV file via the **FileUploadForm** in the frontend.
-- This form makes a `POST` request to the `/upload-csv` endpoint on the backend, using Axios.
-The file is sent in `multipart/form-data` format.
+- The frontend sends a `POST` request to `/upload-csv` on the backend, requesting a presigned URL for direct S3 upload.
-- The file is received by the backend, where Multer handles the upload and saves the file temporarily on the server.
+- The frontend then uses this presigned URL to upload the file directly to S3.

-### 2. **CSV Parsing & Image Processing**
+### 2. **Notification and File Processing**
+- Once the file is uploaded to S3, **SNS** sends a notification to **SQS**, which in turn triggers an **AWS Lambda** function.
+- The Lambda function calls the backend route `/process-csv` to start processing the uploaded file.
-- After the file is uploaded, the backend parses the CSV.
-It extracts the image URLs from the CSV file.
+- The backend retrieves the file from S3, parses the CSV, and processes the image URLs in the file.

-- For each image URL, the backend fetches the image, compresses it by 50% using the `sharp` library, and uploads the compressed image to AWS S3.
-This offloads the file storage and ensures that the compressed images are accessible via S3 URLs.
-- A new CSV file is generated with the updated image URLs pointing to the compressed images on S3.
+### 3. **Stream-based CSV Processing**
+- The application uses a streaming approach to read the data directly from S3, improving efficiency for large files.
+- Each processed chunk is stored in a temporary file on the server.
+- Once the stream completes, the application uploads the processed CSV file to S3 and generates an access link.

-### 3. **Storing Metadata and Returning Request ID**
+### 4. **Storing Metadata and Generating Access Link**
-- Once the processing is complete, the metadata (such as the `requestId` and the updated CSV file URL) is stored in the PostgreSQL database.
+- After processing, the download link for the updated CSV is stored in the PostgreSQL database along with the `requestId`.
+- The temporary file on the server is deleted after the upload to S3 is complete.

+### 5. **Retrieving Processed CSV**
-- A unique `requestId` is generated and sent back to the user in the response.
-The `requestId` can be used later to check the status or download the processed file.
+- Users can use their `requestId` to check the status or download the processed CSV file.

-### 4. **Checking Status of Processed CSV**
-- Users can enter their `requestId` in the **RequestIdForm** in the frontend.
-- This form sends a `GET` request to `/get-processed-csv/:requestId` on the backend.
-- The backend queries the database using Knex.js to check if the `requestId` exists.
-If found, the backend returns the URL of the processed CSV file stored in S3.
+- The frontend sends a `GET` request to `/get-processed-csv/:requestId`, and if the processing is complete, the backend returns the updated CSV file's S3 download link.
-- The frontend then displays a button or link for the user to download the processed CSV file.

 ---

+## Summary of Architecture

+- **S3** is used for file storage.
+- **SNS** notifies **SQS** about file uploads, triggering a **Lambda** function.
+- The backend uses streams to read the CSV file from S3 while processing it, stores processed chunks in a temporary local file, and upon completion, uploads the new CSV to S3.
+- The processed file link is saved in the database and can be retrieved via the `requestId`.

+---

+This architecture ensures a scalable and efficient system for handling large CSV files and image processing.